Anorexia nervosa is an eating disorder that makes people lose more weight than is considered healthy for their age and height.

 Weight management may be hard.
 Long-term treatment may be needed to stay at a healthy weight.

 Complications may include:

-Talk to your health care provider if a loved one is:
+Talk to your health care provider if someone you care about is:

 Getting medical help right away can make an eating disorder less severe.